 Broadcasting by its nature exerts a strong influence on a community.
 It is a medium for entertainment, information and education.
-Both radio and television combined are accessible to nearly all the people of Kenya, including children.
+Both radio and television are accessible to the majority of Kenyans,, including children.
 Because of its impact, programmes over broadcasting must at all times maintain a standard that is acceptable to the Kenyan communities.